uf-mil/mil/Trajectory-Generator.md

 * TBD

 ## ROS msgs
-* Waypoints will consist of:
+* A sub8_waypoint msg will consist of:
+    * header
-    * ROS geometry_msgs/PoseWithCovarianceStamped for position
+    * geometry_msgs/PoseWithCovariance for position
-    * ROS geometry_msgs/TwistStamped for velocity
+    * geometry_msgs/Twist for velocity

 ## Data input  ##
 * Starting waypoint for trajectory - query for new trajectory should be received via ROS actionlib